Realm-Bot/docs/Realm Modules/overview.md

 ![Realm Modules](/images/overview-realm-modules.png)

-From here you can configure modules such as:
+From here you can configure all Realm Modules currently available for your Realm:

+- **Bot Detection** - mitigation for malicious bot accounts, including an Experimental mode for stricter detection
-- **Chat Relay** - two-way chat bridge between Realm and Discord
+- **Chat Relay** - a two-way chat bridge between your Realm and Discord
+- **Leveling System** - playtime-based XP progression with configurable level-up announcements
+- **Live Playerlist** - automatically publish and refresh a Discord view of which players are online
+- **Member Gate** - rule-based auto-moderation for join restrictions using device, gamerscore, and social metrics
 - **Realm Console** - run Minecraft commands through a secured Discord console channel
-- **Bot Detection** - mitigation for malicious bot accounts (including Experimental mode)
-- **Member Gate** - rule-based auto-moderation for join restrictions (device, gamerscore, and social metrics)
-- **Leveling** - playtime-based XP with configurable announcements and message variables
-- **Scoreboard Leaderboard** - publish in-game scoreboard rankings to Discord
+- **Scoreboard Leaderboards** - publish in-game scoreboard rankings to Discord
-- **Tebex Integration** - automate store fulfilment for eligible purchases
+- **Vanity URL** - create a branded, stable invite entry point for your Realm

+If you also use monetization tooling, see the separate **Tebex** integration page for store fulfilment setup.

 > **Operational Guidance:** Restrict access to high-impact modules (such as Realm Console and Member Gate) to trusted administrators.
 These features can directly affect gameplay, player access, and server stability.